Purpose of the Cancer Trials Support Unit

 - Provide standardized, integrated, and comprehensive support services to selected NCI multi-center programs.

 - Identify best practices and streamline or eliminate redundant processes and procedures.

 - Improve operational efficiency, enhance productivity and deliver products offering measurable business value to selected NCI multi-center programs.

 NCI cancer research networks supported by the CTSU include:

-- NCI National Clinical Trials Network (NCTN) - is a new clinical trials research network that provides an infrastructure for NCI treatment, screening, and diagnosis trials.
-The new infrastructure allows investigators to begin clinical trials quicker, reach conclusions faster, and offer patients studies that incorporate precision medicine at over 3,000 clinical sites.
+- NCI National Clinical Trials Network (NCTN) - is a clinical trials research network that provides an infrastructure for NCI treatment, screening, and diagnosis trials.
+The infrastructure allows investigators to begin clinical trials quicker, reach conclusions faster, and offer patients studies that incorporate precision medicine at over 3,000 clinical sites.

 - NCI Community Oncology Research Program (NCORP) - is a community-based program that brings cancer clinical trials, as well as cancer care delivery research, to individuals in their own communities, thereby generating a broadly applicable evidence base that contributes to improved patient outcomes and a reduction in cancer disparities.